siscia/easy-hire/_draft/pyspider.md

 Firstly it set the logging system.

-Then it allach all the database infracsture necessary, you can see that it support MySQL, MongoDB and SQLite (why don't you add PostgreSQL ?) and also manage the special case of benchmarking.
+Then it set up all the database infrastructure necessary, you can see that it support MySQL, MongoDB and SQLite (why don't you add PostgreSQL ?) and also manage the special case of bench marking.

 After the database we take care of set up the Queue system, you can guess that it will support RabbitMQ and the normal multiprocessing queue offered by python.

-It set phantomjs a way to manage ajax web page.
+It set phantomjs a way to manage Ajax web page.

-It add a list to the dictionary that keep all the information it has build untill now.
+It add a list to the dictionary that keep all the information it has build until now.

-Up untill now this function have simply build the contex where the software is going to run.
+Up until now this function have simply build the context where the software is going to run.

 Finally, if we just want to run the application another function is invoked.